conda/conda/docs/source/dev-guide/deep-dive-install.md

 > the configured priority of channels is used only to break ties.

 In practice, `channel_priority=strict` is often the recommended setting for most users.
-It's faster to solve and causes less problems down the line.
+It's faster to solve and causes fewer problems down the line.
 Check more details {ref}`here <concepts-performance-channel-priority>`.

 ## Solving the install request